astronomer/astronomer/migrations/scripts/README.md

 Install some command line tools:

 - kubectl (version appropriate for your cluster's version or newer)
-- [helm 3 (version 3.5 or newer)](https://github.com/helm/helm/releases/), please install into PATH as "helm3"
+- [helm  (version 3.5 or newer)](https://github.com/helm/helm/releases/), please install into PATH as "helm"
 - [jq](https://stedolan.github.io/jq/download/)

 On Mac, if you have brew, you can install 'jq' with: